rdbo/libmem/DOCS.md

-mem_ex_deallocate               //Deallocates memory in a process mem_ex_scan                     //Scans for a byte pattern in a process mem_ex_pattern_scan             //Scans for a byte pattern and checks a byte mask in a process mem_in_detour                   //Detours code in a process mem_ex_load_module              //Loads a module in a process mem_ex_unload_module            //Unloads a module in a process
+mem_ex_deallocate               //Deallocates memory in a process mem_ex_scan                     //Scans for a byte pattern in a process mem_ex_pattern_scan             //Scans for a byte pattern and checks a byte mask in a process mem_ex_signature_scan           //Scans for a byte signature in a process mem_in_detour                   //Detours code in a process mem_ex_load_module              //Loads a module in a process mem_ex_unload_module            //Unloads a module in a process